 Stuttering: 3 practical tips how to remove speech impediments

-Even though we often stutter in the middle of the phrase the speech impediment begins with the first sound.
+Even though we often stutter in the middle of a phrase, a speech impediment typically begins with the first sound.

 Let's take a couple of phrases.
 The first phrase for us is "What time and where do we meet tomorrow?"
 In this phrase, the very first sound might be hard.
 "Where," "do," "meet," and "tomorrow" also can create difficulty.